Bouea macrophylla: Description

 The evergreen tree grows to heights of 25 meters.
 Its leaves are lanceolate to elliptic in shape (see: Leaf shape), and range from 13 to 45 cm (5 to 17 inches) long and from 5 to 7 cm (2 to 3 inches) wide.

-The unripe fruit (resembling a mango) are green in colour and mature to an orange/yellow, with the seed being pink.
-They grow to roughly 2 to 5 cm (0.7 to 1.9 inches) in diameter.
+The unripe fruit (resembling a mango) is green in colour and matures to an orange/yellow, with the seed being pink.
+Fruits grow to roughly 2 to 5 cm (0.7 to 1.9 inches) in diameter.
 The entire fruit, including its skin is edible.
 The fruit range from sweet to sour in flavor similar to the Alphonso mango, and have a light smell of turpentine.
 When ripe, the fruit is soft and has fibrous mango-like seeds that have a noticeable purple color.

 Flowering and fruiting times differ for Thailand and Indonesia.
 In Thailand, it typically flowers in November to December, and fruit appears from April to May.
 While in Indonesia, it flowers in June to November, and fruit appears from March to June.
 However, in some regions in Indonesia, the fruiting season starts at the beginning of the rainy season.

 Bouea macrophylla can take 10-15 years from planting time to harvest, with a productive life of over 30 years.
 Propagation is done by seed only.